Accounting principles for the consolidated financial statements

 - Buildings 10-40 years

 - Other tangible assets 3-10 years

-Depreciation is charged to the statement of income on a straight-line basis over the estimated useful lives of the assets.
+Depreciation is expensed on a straight-line basis over the estimated useful lives of the assets.
 Land is not depreciated, as its useful life is considered as infinite.
-The estimated useful lives and the residual values are reviewed at least at the end of each financial year, and if they differ significantly from previous estimates, depreciation periods are adjusted accordingly.
+The estimated useful lives and the residual values are reviewed at least at the end of each financial period, and if they differ significantly from previous estimates, depreciation periods are adjusted accordingly.
 Depreciation of property, plant and equipment is stopped when an item is classified as held for sale.